-a.
-ASSAULT WEAPONS: Enable local jurisdictions to regulate the sale of assault weapons. (continued; revised 2006)
+- a.
+ASSAULT WEAPONS: Enable local jurisdictions to regulate the sale of assault weapons. (continued; revised 2006) - b.

-- b.
 DANGEROUS WEAPONS: Enable Fairfax County to regulate possession of dangerous weapons in public parks and County-owned or leased facilities or properties. (continued from 2000; revised 2006) - c.
 FIREARMS: Support increased penalties for illegal gun sales and for gun sales to minors.
-Also, support background checks for all gun sales, including private sales at gun shows. (continued; 2004; revised 2010)
+Also, support background checks for all gun sales, including private sales at gun shows. (continued: 2004; revised 2010) - d.
+EFFECTS OF SYNTHETIC DRUGS: Support a study of the health and safety effects and potential regulation of synthetic substances, such as synthetic marijuana, that have not yet been specifically defined as controlled substances by federal authorities.
+(2011)